Some traders have a big problem with day trading rules… especially the pattern day trader rule… But seasoned traders know why rules matter.

 If you think like that, first I’d argue it’s time for you to find a mentorship program — like our SteadyTrade Team community.

 But before you even take that step, you need to know what day trading is all about.
-You also need to know important day trading rules.
+You also need to know important day trading rules like Stop-limit order.
 Some of them were put in place by the government to protect beginner traders.
 Yep, like the pattern day trader (PDT) rule.

 If you’re considering becoming a day trader, this post will set you on the right path.